 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Wax, Benjamin; Kerksick, Chad M.; Jagim, Andrew R.; Mayo, Jerry J.; Lyons, Brian C.; and Kreider, Richard B., "Creatine for Exercise and Sports Performance, with Recovery Considerations for Healthy Populations" (2021).
-Faculty Research Papers.
+Faculty Scholarship.
 15.